ToEndThePeace/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Implement the following tests in Cypress:

-- [ ] test that you can add text to the box
+- [done] test that you can add text to the box
 - [ ] test that you can select multiple toppings
 - [ ] test that you can submit the form